-“If there is a large-scale event, mostly likely ransomware, where you have a high percentage of critical systems unavailable, how are you going to respond to that?”
+“If there is a large-scale event, most likely ransomware, where you have a high percentage of critical systems unavailable, how are you going to respond to that?”

 John Fanara, CRICO